-i.
 Strengths of AI-Based Models

-- a.
-Adaptability and Proactive Threat Detection: AI-based systems can identify previously unknown threats by analyzing patterns and anomalies in real-time.
-For example, unsupervised learning algorithms excel at detecting deviations from normal behavior (Nguyen et al., 2019). - b.
-Automation and Scalability: These models reduce the need for human intervention, making them suitable for large-scale and complex environments, such as cloud-native ecosystems and IoT ecosystems (Patel & Gupta, 2021). - c.
-Enhanced Accuracy: Advanced algorithms such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), improve the detection accuracy of malware, phishing, and other threats (Singh et al., 2020).
+- 1. Adaptability and Proactive Threat Detection: AI-based systems can identify previously unknown threats by analyzing patterns and anomalies in real-time.
+For example, unsupervised learning algorithms excel at detecting deviations from normal behavior [13]. - 2.
+Automation and Scalability: These models reduce the need for human intervention, making them suitable for large-scale and complex environments, such as cloud-native ecosystems and IoT ecosystems [14]. - 3.
+Enhanced Accuracy: Advanced algorithms such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), improve the detection accuracy of malware, phishing, and other threats [19].

-ii.
 Weaknesses in AI-Based Models

-- a.
-Data Dependency: High-quality and diverse datasets are essential for training effective AI models.
-However, obtaining such datasets is challenging due to privacy concerns and the scarcity of labeled data for certain threat types (Zhou et al., 2020). - b.
-Vulnerability to Adversarial Attacks: AI systems can be manipulated through adversarial machine learning, where attackers craft inputs to deceive the models (Biggio et al., 2018). - c.
-Interpretability Issues: The black-box nature of many AI algorithms makes it difficult to understand their decision-making processes, leading to challenges in accountability and trust (Chen et al., 2021).
+- 1. Data Dependency: High-quality and diverse datasets are essential for training effective AI models.
+However, obtaining such datasets is challenging due to privacy concerns and the scarcity of labeled data for certain threat types [23]. - 2.
+Vulnerability to Adversarial Attacks: AI systems can be manipulated through adversarial machine learning, where attackers craft inputs to deceive the models [4]. - 3.
+Interpretability Issues: The black-box nature of many AI algorithms makes it difficult to understand their decision-making processes, leading to challenges in accountability and trust [7].